 Here we give some background information about viruses, microscopes and ponds.
 If you would like some help with the difficult words, you can find our glossary here.

 What is a virus?

-A virus is a micro-organism that can not grow or reproduce outside of a living cell.
-It typically consists of a nucleic acid molecule in a protein coat, but may have other components such as a tail or a membrane envelope.
+Viruses can not grow or reproduce outside of a living cell; they always need a host to provide it with energy and building materials.
+They are usually made of a nucleic acid molecule in a protein coat, but may have other components such as a tail or a membrane envelope.

 You can read more about viruses here.